operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 description: This tutorial explains how to deploy an example Application Service and expose it with Kong Ingress
 ---

+### Deploy an example Application Service and expose it with Kong Ingress

 In order to deploy an example Application Service and expose it with Kong Ingress, Please follow below steps: